He woke up on the beach.

 The water burned, like fire sizzling along his flesh.
 He thrashed in pain, blindly grabbing for the sandy shore he knew was nearby.
 He felt his hand sink into gritty sand for moment before something suddenly tugged on his leg.

-His eyes snapped open in surprise, the caustic waters biting at his eyes as he was spun toward something in the deeper water.
-A giant orange eye the size of a basketball blazed in the murky depths, and the tentacle tightened on his leg painfully.
+His eyes snapped open in surprise, and the caustic waters bit at his eyes as he was spun toward something in the deeper water.
+A giant orange eye the size of a basketball blazed in the murky depths, and a tentacle attached to it tightened on his leg painfully.
 He screamed, bubbles flooding his face as he tried to pull back on the sandbar, trying to escape.
 The shape in the dark depths was hard to make out but it had too many writhing limbs to be anything except a monster.

 He was barely hanging on, the tips of his fingers losing ground in the slippery sand.
 He spared a second glance backward and immediately regretted it.
 A dozen more eyes had appeared and all were oriented on him.
 He could see the dark silhouettes of dozens of more tentacles writhing in the water, hungrily reaching out for him.
 His left arm was pulled again, inch by inch tearing him away from his perch in the rocky sand.
 Desperate, weaponless, out of breath; he did the only thing he could think of...